tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 #### App Name

-This name will be shown to your users when they log in to the app.
+This name is shown to your users when they login to the app.

 #### Site URL